jim-schwoebel/allie/README.md

 # Allie

-This is a repository for building machine learning models from audio, text, image, video, or .CSV files.
+Allie is a repository for building machine learning models from audio, text, image, video, or .CSV files.
 This is an upgrade from the prior archived [NLX-model repository](https://github.com/NeuroLexDiagnostics/nlx-model).

 Here are some things that Allie can do:
 - featurize fles (via audio, text, image, video, or csv featurizers)